Entanglement and apparent thermality in simulated black holes: Lattice simulator of Dirac fermions in black hole background

 \section{Lattice simulator of Dirac fermions in black hole background}

 In this section, we introduce the chiral spin-chain model \cite{Horner_Thesis, Horner_hallam_Pachos_2023, Horner_et_al_2023, Daniel_Hallam_Horner_Pachos_2024}, for which, due to the emergence of an effective Lorentz invariance at low energies, the continuum limit Hamiltonian is described by that of massless Dirac fermions propagating on a $(1+1)$-dimensional curved space-time geometry.
 Thus, by simulating the chiral spin-chain Hamiltonian, we can probe the entropy and thermality of fermions on a black hole space-time.
-Whilst the derivation of this continuum limit is outlined in this section, it is detailed further in Appendix~\ref{Appendix: Chiral Spin-Chain Continuum Limit}.

 The chiral spin-chain model, which describes a one-dimensional chain of $N$ interacting spin-1/2 spins, is defined by the Hamiltonian~\cite{Horner_Thesis, Horner_hallam_Pachos_2023, Horner_et_al_2023, Daniel_Hallam_Horner_Pachos_2024}